metaskills/grouped_scope/README.md

 @employee_one.group   # => [#<Employee id: 1, group_id: nil>]
 ```

-To group resources, just assign the same `:group_id` in the schema.
+To group resources, just assign the same `:group_id` to each record in that group.

 ```ruby
 @employee_one.update_attribute :group_id, 1